ArfanAbid/Django-Authentication/README.md

 - User logout: Logged-in users can log out to end their session.
 - Password security: User passwords are securely hashed using Django's built-in hashing mechanisms.

-## Mechanism Used

-- User Model:   Django provides a User model that includes fields like username, email, and password.
-You can use this model to store user information.
-The User model supports features like password hashing and salting, making it secure against common security vulnerabilities.

-- Authentication Views:   Django includes built-in views for authentication-related tasks such as login, logout, password reset, and account activation.
-These views are part of the `django.contrib.auth.views` module and can be easily integrated into your application's URL routing.

 ## Getting Started

 Follow these instructions to set up and run the project on your local machine.